-Check-in-Wednesday, 8 a.m.

-Judging-Wednesday, 9:30 a.m.
+Project Check-in - Tuesday, 5-8 p.m.
+Judging - Wednesday, 9:30 a.m.
 Humiston Building

-Tractor A: (SF 50306)
+Tractor A (SF 50306)

 Exhibit a display or poster that illustrates one of the following topics: tractor safety; care and maintenance; the tractor as a valuable farm machine; or an activity listed in the project manual.